ryanheise/audio_service/audio_service/README.md

 ## What's new in 0.18.0?

 0.18.0 removes the need for a background isolate, allowing simpler communication between your UI and audio logic and greater compatibility with plugins that don't support multiple isolates.
+It also comes with many other new features listed in the [CHANGELOG](https://pub.dev/packages/audio_service/changelog).

-Read the [Migration Guide](https://github.com/ryanheise/audio_service/wiki/Migration-Guide#0140) for instructions on how to update your code.
+Read the [Migration Guide](https://github.com/ryanheise/audio_service/wiki/Migration-Guide#0180) for instructions on how to update your code.

 ## Can I make use of other plugins within the audio handler?